 Parents are encouraged to be partners in their child/children's education at Kingston State School.
 Many parents help out in classrooms, in the library and in tuckshop or with the P&C association.
-Throughout the year, parenting courses have been conducted by the guidance officer, Deputy Principal, Literacy and Numeracy coaches for parents to support their children's learning and the other social challenges of raising a child.
+Throughout the year, parenting courses have been conducted by the Deputy Principal, Literacy Coach and Head of Curriculum for parents to support their children's learning and the other social challenges of raising a child.